 The specification and implementation problems for desert-based distribution principles revolve mainly around the desert-bases: it is difficult to identify what is to count as a contribution, an effort or a cost, and it is even more difficult to measure these in a complex modern economy.

 The main moral objection to desert-based principles is that they make economic benefits depend on factors over which people have little control.
-John Rawls has made one of the most widely discussed arguments to this effect (Rawls 1971), and while the strong form of this argument has been clearly refuted (Zaitchik, Sher), it remains a problem for desert-based principles.
-The problem is most pronounced in the case of productivity-based principles — a person's productivity seems clearly to be influenced by many factors over which the person has little control.
+John Rawls has made one of the most widely discussed arguments to this effect (Rawls 1971), and while a strong form of this argument has been clearly refuted (Zaitchik, Sher), it remains a problem for desert-based principles.
+The problem is most pronounced in the case of productivity-based principles—people’s productivity seems clearly to be influenced by many factors over which they have little control.

 Nozick proposes a 3-part “Entitlement Theory”.